There are many factors that can lead to female infertility:

 Endometriosis is a painful, non-cancerous condition in which the endometrium, the tissue that lines the uterus, begins to grow outside of the uterus.
 Typically a woman sheds the endometrium during menstruation, but in endometriosis, that tissue isn't shed; it builds up, causing inflammation, internal bleeding and scar tissue.
 As a cause of female infertility, endometriosis is sometimes but not always treatable.
 An estimated 5.5 million North American women have endometriosis.

-Endometriosis, and pelvic inflammatory disease, can lead to the blockage of the fallopian tubes, which is another one of the common female infertility causes.
+Endometriosis, and pelvic inflammatory disease, can lead to the blockage of the fallopian tubes, which is another common cause for infertility in women.

-Affecting hundreds of thousands of women under 40, POF is used to define when the ovaries no longer make eggs or certain hormones, which typically (but for unknown reasons, not always) inhibits a woman's ability to get pregnant.
-When it does, diagnosable POF is considered an untreatable infertility cause.
+Affecting hundreds of thousands of women under 40, POF is used to define when the ovaries no longer make eggs or certain hormones, which typically (but for unknown reasons, not always) inhibits a woman’s ability to get pregnant.
+When it does, diagnosable POF is considered an untreatable cause of infertility.

 Regularity in a woman's monthly cycle is a solid indicator of her overall health.
 As a result, irregular or missed periods can be symptomatic of POF (along with other issues), and should always be reported to one's physician or health care provider.